LewisBull2303/CL_PP5_Pawlio/README.md

 23. As a user, I can view all the posts by a specific user so that I can see their latest activity
 24. As a user, I can view other users profiles with their bios, the number of posts, followers and profiles they follow
 25. As a user, I can follow and unfollow other users so that I can get specific user' posts in my feed
-26. As a user, I can see a list of the most followed profiles
+26. As a user, I can see a list of the most followed profiles, so that I can see which profiles are popular.

 ### Fourth Sprint